 Burrowing animals like chipmunks, moles, woodchucks, etc. like to make their home under concrete slabs.
 As they tunnel and burrow into the soil, they create voids where the existing soil is removed and loosen the soil that stays under the slab.

-Eventually, that loosened soil has to be compacted back down again, which happens over time and causes the soil to settle along with it.
+Eventually, that loosened soil has to be compacted back down again, which happens over time and causes the concrete to settle along with it.

 Step #1: Find and Eliminate the Source of Erosion